nixos-asia/website/en/tutorial/nixos-config.md

 }
 ```

-Once the `configuration.nix` file has been saved to disk, you must activate that new configuration using:
+Once the `configuration.nix` file has been saved to disk, you must activate that new configuration using the [nixos-rebuild](https://nixos.wiki/wiki/Nixos-rebuild) command:

 ```sh
 sudo nixos-rebuild switch